How to engineer a quantum wavefunction: A Case Study of Analogue Quantum Simulation: Bose-Hubbard Physics

 Vycor is a specially manufactured high-silica glass.
-When it is manufactured as a porous structure, it is an ideal substrate for the study of confined liquids in condensed matter physics.
+When manufactured as a porous structure, it is an ideal substrate for the study of confined liquids in condensed matter physics.
 Helium-4 adsorbed in Vycor is observed to form a superfluid: it behaves as an interacting ideal Bose gas that typically results from the formation of a Bose-Einstein condensate (BEC) \citep{Reppy1984}.
 Since the Bose-Hubbard model describes an interacting Bose gas in a lattice that behaves as a superfluid below some critical temperature, one would expect superfluid \ce{^{4}He} in Vycor to conform to the Bose-Hubbard model behaviour.
+Indeed, this system is typically modelled using the XXZ model, which is a special case of the Bose-Hubbard model in the limit of large on-site interaction strength $U \gg 1$ \citep{van_otterlo_quantum_1995} including potentially interactions between photons on different sites.
+In this `hard-core boson' limit, no two bosons are allowed to occupy the same lattice site.

-Indeed, at large \ce{^{4}He} densities a conventional phase transition between a superfluid phase and a Mott insulator phase is observed at finite temperature \citep{Fisher1989}.
+At large \ce{^{4}He} densities, a conventional phase transition between a superfluid phase and a Mott insulator phase is observed at finite temperature \citep{Fisher1989}.
 The critical temperature, $T_c$, at which this phase transition occurs decreases with the density $\rho$ of \ce{^{4}He}, reaching $T_c = 0$ at some positive density $\rho_c(T=0)$.
 At zero temperature, the system then undergoes a transition from a Mott-insulating state to a superfluid as the density $\rho$ crosses $\rho_c(T=0)$.
-This, and subsequent \citep{Weichman2008}, observation of the quantum phase transition behaviour constitutes empirical evidence that the Bose-Hubbard model with density-dependent hopping and interaction parameters is a valid characterisation of the system.
+In addition, the phase behaviour of \ce{^{4}He} adsorbed in Vycor exhibits an intermediate `Bose glass' phase, analogous to the intermediate phase of a type-II superconductor.
+Along with subsequent observations \citep{Weichman2008}, the quantum phase transition behaviour constitutes empirical evidence that the Bose-Hubbard model with density-dependent hopping and interaction parameters is a valid characterisation of the system within this parameter regime.
 As a result, this behaviour is structurally and formally similar to the zero-temperature superfluid-insulator phase transition of the \ce{^{87}Rb} atoms in the optical lattice.